What is Microlearning?

 - Consumption of information takes less time.

 - Students can learn at their own pace.

 - Improved knowledge retention.

-In short, we can conclude that, when microlearning is implemented effectively in higher education, it helps to develop additional skills and knowledge in students about a wide range of topics.
+In conclusion, when microlearning is effectively implemented in higher education, it aids in the development of additional skills and knowledge in students on a variety of themes.
 These additional skills make the student’s employability quotient high and help them to easily adapt to an industry.